freistli/ModernizeApp/Docs/Host Standard UWP Controls in C++ Win32 project using XAML Islands.md

-# Host Custom UWP Controls in MFC MDI Project using XAML Islands
+# Host Custom UWP Controls in C++ Win32 Project using XAML Islands

-This article explains how to modernize MFC MDI project with custom UWP Controls through XAML Islands.
+This article explains how to modernize C++ Win32 project with custom UWP Controls through XAML Islands in detail.
 With custom UWP controls, it allows us to define control layout easily through XAML pages.
 Not only putting standard UWP controls into the custom control, we can also integrate other custom controls as well, such as latest WinUI controls.
-We will use a new Xaml Application project to bring the custom UWP controls into our MFC project.
-This [article](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/using-the-xaml-hosting-api#host-a-custom-uwp-control) has mentioned how to use the new XAML application in Win32 C++ application, we will give more detailed steps for MFC project.
+We will use a new Xaml Application project to bring the custom UWP controls into our C++ Win32 project.
+This [article](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/using-the-xaml-hosting-api#host-a-custom-uwp-control) has mentioned how to use the new XAML application in Win32 C++ application, we will give more detailed steps.

-Overall, in our MFC project, we will have two parts to demonstrate this method:
+Overall, in our solution, we will have two parts to demonstrate this method:

-* MFC MDI Project
+* C++ Win32 Project
 * A companion UWP app project that defines a XamlApplication object.

-  In this project, we will define a custom UWP control and export it so that MFC can use the custom UWP control.
+  In this project, we will define a custom UWP control and export it so that C++ Win32 can use the custom UWP control.

 ## Development Environment